niklasramo/palikka/README.md

 * **dependencies** &nbsp;&mdash;&nbsp; *array / string*
   * Refer to `.define()` method's dependencies parameter description.
 * **callback** &nbsp;&mdash;&nbsp; *function*
   * The callback function that will be executed after all dependencies have loaded.
-Receives the required dependency modules as it's function arguments.
-If dependencies are defined as an object the module references are stored in a single data object which is accesible via the first function argument.
-In other cases the dependency modules are provided as function arguments in the same order they are defined in dependency argument.
+Receives the required dependency modules as function arguments in the same order they were required.

 **Usage**